Yazhmd/Post-it-/README.md

 ### Font

-In terms of Font style we opted for ???
+In terms of Font style we opted for Source Sans 3

 # Project Planning